Louisa-Mcintosh/Louisa-Mcintosh1.github.io/README.md

    - [GitHub Repository](https://github.com/Louisa-Mcintosh/Rna-seq-analysis-pipeline.git)

 2. **Sequence Analysis**:
-   - Built a Python-based pipeline to process and analyse RNA-Seq data.
-This project involved data quality control, alignment, differential gene expression analysis, and visualisation.
+   - This project focuses on the sequence analysis of genetic data using bioinformatics tools and Python scripting.
+The workflow includes sequence alignment, visualisation, and analysis of DNA sequences.
    - [GitHub Repository](https://github.com/Louisa-Mcintosh/Rna-seq-analysis-pipeline.git)

 3. **Variant Analysis in WGS Data**: